GoogleCloudPlatform/cloud-hackathons/hacks/bq-dwh/README.md

 ### Introduction

-Dimensional modeling is a data warehousing technique that organizes data into fact tables containing measurements, and dimension tables, which provide context for those measurements.
+Dimensional modeling is a data warehousing technique that organizes data into fact tables containing measurements and dimension tables, which provide context for those measurements.
 This structure makes data analysis efficient and intuitive, allowing users to easily understand and query data related to specific business events.

 ### Description